J2583/AtmosphereAutopilot/README.md

 * _transit max v_ - very rough, but safe estimation of maximum non-overshooting velocity in transit maneuver (from 0.0 AoA to maximum AoA).
 * _res max\min aoa_ - AoA limits, that will actually govern controller in the current frame.
 Are chosed as the most strict ones from previously listed.
 * _res max\min v_ - respective equilibrium angular velocities.
-* _scaled aoa_ - how far away current AoA is from it's limit.
+* _scaled aoa_ - how far away current AoA is from its limit.
 * _scaled restr v_ - result of moderation algorithm.
 * _Moderate AoA_ button - toggle angle of attack moderation.
 Is necessary for safe flight, but can be turned off, for example, during re-entry to provide maximum-drag profile.
 Required to be ON, if this controller is governed by upper-level AoA controller.
 * _Moderate G-force_ button - toggle G-force moderation.
 Moderates centifugal acceleration of trajectory, not the full one, so G-meeter on navball will sometimes exceed maximum value (it is a correct behaviour).